pjhoberman/ginger-arxiv/README.rst

 - There are a lot due to cookiecutter so this might take a minute.

+4. Create a postgres database named `ginger_arxiv`

-4. You can run the server now
+5. You can run the server now

 ::

     $ python manage.py runserver

-5. Start redis
+6. Start redis

 ::

     $ redis-server

-6. Start celery
+7. Start celery

 ::

     $ celery -A config.celery_app worker --loglevel=info

-7. To start downloading articles, navigate to http://127.0.0.1:8000/import_articles.
+8. To start downloading articles, navigate to http://127.0.0.1:8000/import_articles.

+- Note: running a test will go quickly, but will make the full import quit early due to the way the the full import checks for existing entries.
+- To run a test and then run the full import, delete all authors and articles.

 Notes:

-- Not set up for production yet
+- Not set up for production
 - Used cookiecutter but didn't use most of the features yet
 - No daemons, all manual for now